ibm-cloud-architecture/tutorial-vpc-iks-public/README.md

-# Use GUI, CLI or API to Connect an App deployed within VPC to an IKS deployment outside VPC
+# Use GUI, CLI or API to Connect an App in a VPC to app in IKS

 ### Purpose

 The purpose of this scenario is to connect an App in VPC to an IKS deployemnt